Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 - The Fengyun 2 and 4 series are geostaionary, FengYun 2G, 2H, 4A and 4B currently transmit an L-band signal with imagery.

 *FengYun 2H*
-- It broadcasts a **Linearly polarized S-VISSR** signal, which - much like GOES GVAR - lacks ECC meaning you have to get it at a fairly decemt strength to not get grain on the resulting images.
+- It broadcasts a **Linearly polarized S-VISSR** signal, which - much like GOES GVAR - lacks FEC meaning you have to get it at a fairly decemt strength to not get grain on the resulting images.

 ## Hardware requirements
 Instead of requiring just an SDR and two wires, L-band requires an actual dish as well as a filtered LNA for decent results.